Corporate law: Corporate legal personality

 One of the key legal features of corporations are their separate legal personality, also known as "personhood" or being "artificial persons".
 However, the separate legal personality was not confirmed under English law until 1895 by the House of Lords in Salomon v.
 Salomon & Co.
 Separate legal personality often has unintended consequences, particularly in relation to smaller, family companies.
 In B v.
 B [1978] Fam 181 it was held that a discovery order obtained by a wife against her husband was not effective against the husband's company as it was not named in the order and was separate and distinct from him.
 And in Macaura v.
 Northern Assurance Co Ltd a claim under an insurance policy failed where the insured had transferred timber from his name into the name of a company wholly owned by him, and it was subsequently destroyed in a fire; as the property now belonged to the company and not to him, he no longer had an "insurable interest" in it and his claim failed.

 Separate legal personality allows corporate groups flexibility in relation to tax planning, and management of overseas liability.
-For instance in Adams v.
+For instance, in Adams v.
 Cape Industries plc it was held that victims of asbestos poisoning at the hands of an American subsidiary could not sue the English parent in tort.
-Whilst academic discussion highlights certain specific situations where courts are generally prepared to "pierce the corporate veil", to look directly at, and impose liability directly on the individuals behind the company; the actual practice of piercing the corporate veil is, at English law, non-existent.
-However, the court will look beyond the corporate form where the corporation is a sham or perpetuating a fraud.
+Whilst academic discussion highlights certain specific situations where courts are generally prepared to "pierce the corporate veil", to look directly at, and impose liability directly on the individuals behind the company, the actual practice of piercing the corporate veil is, at English law, non-existent.
+However, the court will look beyond the corporate form where the corporation is a sham or perpetuates a fraud.
 The most commonly cited examples are: